kucaiyi/blog/content/posts/oscp_overview.md

 +++
-title = 'OSCP Cheat Sheet: An Overview of Essential Penetration Testing Techniques' date = 2024-09-03T17:07:38-07:00
+title = 'OSCP Cheat Sheet Overview' date = 2024-09-03T17:07:38-07:00
 +++

-## 🚀 Introduction
+## Introduction

 The Offensive Security Certified Professional (OSCP) certification is a benchmark in the field of penetration testing.
-While this cheat sheet provides an overview of key techniques and tools that were invaluable during my OSCP preparation, it's important to note that mastering the exam requires much more.
-Success in OSCP demands a deep understanding, hands-on practice, and the ability to think critically under pressure.
 This guide is designed to be a quick reference, but the journey to OSCP mastery involves a comprehensive commitment beyond what's covered here.

-## 🌐 Network Scanning
+## Network Scanning

-### 🔍 Host Discovery with Nmap
+### Host Discovery with Nmap

 ```bash
 # Default probe options, show only online hosts